Which gap year program is best for my career?

 If your passion is more directed at preserving life below water we suggest taking a look at some of our marine conservation internships.

-GVI projects allow you to study coral reefs and fish species like lemon sharks.
-Our marine biology projects also allow you to earn a PADI Divemaster Certification, a requirement necessary for working on any well-respected underwater research study.
+GVI projects allow you to study coral reefs and fish species like sicklefin lemon sharks.
+Many of our marine biology projects also allow you to earn a PADI Divemaster certification, a requirement necessary for working on any well-respected underwater research study.

 - Cape Coast